Employer of Record

 Social Security in France

-The French social security system offers comprehensive coverage through various schemes, providing benefits such as healthcare (sickness, maternity, disability), work-related accident compensation, unemployment benefits, and pensions.
-This system also includes compulsory complementary schemes for retirement, health coverage, and death/disability benefits.
+The French social security system offers comprehensive coverage through various schemes, providing benefits such as healthcare, maternity, disability, work-related accident compensation, unemployment benefits, and pensions.
+The system also includes mandatory complementary retirement and mandatory employer-sponsored supplementary health coverage for employees.

-Employers are also responsible for contributions to collective supplementary medical coverage schemes, which are mandatory and taxable.
+Employers are also responsible for contributions to mandatory collective supplementary medical coverage schemes.
+In principle, the employer must finance at least 50% of the cost of the mandatory collective health plan.

 Payroll in France